bminortx/emacs-config/README.md

 ## Emacs Customzation ##

 My preferred IDE, as customized by me.
-Despite the fact that it's incredibly uncomfortable for me to edit in any other setup, I feel like this customization is general enough for any Emacs user to pick up when they're tired of the vanilla setup (which is probably the day of download).
+Despite the fact that it's incredibly uncomfortable for me to edit in any other setup, I feel like this customization is general enough for any new Emacs user to pick up when they're tired of the vanilla setup (which is probably the day of download).

 ### Setup ###